Author: Cheridan Douglas

 Book Club: January Book Pick

 Let the New Year begin with a new experience by stepping out of your “reading comfort zone” with this enthralling YA fantasy.
-From the #1 New York Times Bestselling author of The Raven Cycle, join us in this mesmerizing story of those who can bring
+From the #1 New York Times Bestselling author of The Raven Cycle, join us in this mesmerizing story of those who can bring parts of their dreams into reality… and those who will stop at nothing to destroy them.

 In-Person Services Resume!